openssl/general-policies/policies/committer-policy.md

 ## Approvals and code reviews

-All submissions must be reviewed and approved by at least two committers, one of whom must also be an OTC member.
+All submissions must be reviewed and approved by at least two committers.
 Neither of the reviewers can be the author of the submission.

 The sole exception to this is during the release process where the author's review does count towards the two needed for the automated